 Now PRI registered teacher and a member of the Permaculture Sustainable Consultants team, I divide my time between facilitating Permaculture Design Courses and consulting on different Agroecology and Permaculture projects throughout the world and currently managing the establishment of a new Permaculture Demonstration site in Malaysia with a team of local and international consultants led by Geoff Lawton.

-If you would like to know more about the work we do please do get in touch.
+If you would like to know more about the work I do please do get in touch.